Strategic Advisory Board

-Kristina Isakovich is the managing member of Strategic Choices, LLC, a business and strategy consulting firm.
-She has more than 20 years of experience in driving transformational change in companies in the healthcare, life sciences, and high technology industries.
-Most recently, she was the chief marketing and strategy officer for Philips Healthcare, a $13 billion provider of medical devices.
+Kristina Isakovich has more than 20 years of experience in driving transformational change in companies in the healthcare, life sciences, and high technology industries.
+Prior to joining GE Life Sciences, she was the chief marketing and strategy officer for Philips Healthcare, a $13 billion provider of medical devices.
 Prior to that, she was vice president of corporate marketing at Fisher Scientific and vice president of corporate strategy at Thermo Electron.
 Prior to joining Thermo Electron, she spent seven years at McKinsey & Company, serving clients in the life sciences, aerospace and telecommunications industries.
 She started her professional career at Advanced NMR Systems, a startup that developed and commercialized a technology for high-speed magnetic resonance imaging (MRI).
 Isakovich holds a Ph.D in nuclear physics from the Massachusetts Institute of Technology and dual BS degrees in mathematics and physics from Yale University.

 Faculty Director, Healthcare Delivery Institute

-Sharon Johnson’s current research includes a project funded by the National Science Foundation to explore the effects of electronic health record systems on care delivery processes.
-She is also working with the VA New England Healthcare System to improve disability examination processes and to explore secure messaging workflow, as part of the New England Veterans Engineering Resource Center, a consortium created to apply engineering principles to improve the delivery of healthcare for veterans in New England.
+Sharon Johnson’s current research includes working with the VA New England Healthcare System to improve disability examination processes and to explore secure messaging workflow, as part of the New England Veterans Engineering Resource Center, a consortium created to apply engineering principles to improve the delivery of healthcare for veterans in New England.
 She received her PhD in operations research and industrial engineering from Cornell University in 1989, and served as Industrial Engineering Program director at WPI from 1996 to 2009.